rlucas11/panelCodeR/README.md

 # panelCodeR Package

+> [!CAUTION]
+> This project is under active development.
+Please check the model code that this package creates before trusting the results.
+Please help test the code by running panelcoder with data and models for which you already have results using standard approaches to writing mplus or lavaan code.
+Please report any issues you find.

 This R package generates lavaan and mplus code for models for analyzing panel data.
 Currently, it can generate code for the univariate and bivariate STARTS model and a number of models nested under this more general model.
 The diagram below shows the STARTS model and its components, which include a stable-trait (ST) component, an autoregressive trait (ART) component, and a state (S) component for each variable.

 ![Diagram of STARTS Model](images/startsWhite.png)